terrytmps/PDF_Tool/README.md

 After creation, the executable file will be located in the `dist/` folder under the name `main.exe`.

+To execute the script on Windows, "poppler" needs to be installed.
+The installation guide can be found [here](https://pdf2image.readthedocs.io/en/latest/installation.html).

 ## Creating Dummy PDFs

 Run the `create_pdf.sh` script: